 P.S.
 Do you know you can use LinkedIn to generate B2B leads?
 Your business can take the next step by implementing the most comprehensive B2B lead generation strategies through LinkedIn.

-Moreover, RecurPost allows you to schedule Facebook posts on personal profiles, groups, and pages, schedule Instagram posts on Instagram personal and business profiles, schedule tweets with variations, schedule google my business posts with the CTA of your choice, and schedule pins on Pinterest to attract users to your website.
+Moreover, RecurPost allows you to schedule Facebook posts on personal profiles, groups, and pages, schedule Instagram posts on Instagram personal and business profiles, schedule tweets with variations, schedule google my business posts with the CTA of your choice and schedule pins with RecurPost being a great Pinterest scheduler to attract users to your website.

 With the new feature introduced lately, you can now easily schedule posts to your Google business profile, and also schedule Google business profile posts to get noticed by local searchers.